eschares/OSTP_impact/README.md

 - Percentage of FF publications
 - Open Access status of FF publications, by absolue number and percentage

-A website at [https://ostp.lib.iastate.edu/](https://ostp.lib.iastate.edu/) hosts interactive versions of each plot included in the paper, with dynamic labeling and color-coding to highlight user-defined points.
+[This webinar](https://youtu.be/58FVVQaDtrA?t=991) walks through the various graphs and demonstrates how to interpret this site.